 The seminar will start early on Monday morning, November 20, and will last until Friday afternoon, November 24, 2023.
 Participants are recommened to arrive on Sunday evening (November 19)

 The venue of the workshop will be the Steung Siem Reap Hotel, see http://www.steungsiemreaphotel.com/.
 The charming Cambodian boutique hotel with French colonial architecture and 76 rooms located in the French quarter in the city centre of Siem Reap, just a few km from the international airport, provides a perfect setting for a relaxed and concentrated workshop atmosphere.

 Registration and Fees

 The training fees cover the cost of the training, training materials as well as lunch and coffee breaks.
-Please note that transportation, accommodation, breakfast/dinner and other expenses are to be covered by the participants.
+Please note that transportation and dinner are to be covered by the participants.